 We are looking for a new master’s student to join the group and work collaboratively on a project focused on the ecological and evolutionary consequences of fish introduction in alpine lakes of the Wind River Range.
 The project is a collaboration with members of Amy Krist’s, Annika Walter’s, and Bryan Shuman’s labs.
+It is funded by University of Wyoming’s top-tier science initiative.
 Please spread the word!

 MSc position – University of Wyoming – salmonid evolution in alpine lakes